SketchUp/api-issue-tracker/README.md

 ### What this tracker is *not* for

-* General SketchUp or LayOut issues.
-Only API issues are accepted.
+* General SketchUp or LayOut issues should be directed to the [Help Center](https://help.sketchup.com/).
+Only API issues are accepted in this tracker.
 * "How to" questions should be posted in the [forums](https://forums.sketchup.com/c/developers).

 ## For SketchUp Team